10 Most Costly Procurement Mistakes and How to Avoid Them

 6. Being Too Rigid

-It’s a good idea to have a vendor compliance policy.
-But it’s not going to do you much good if your vendors don’t know about your standards.
+Click here to learn more about how to create an effective vendor compliance policy.
 Sharing this document lets suppliers know what they’re agreeing to when they do business with your company.
 It encourages clear communication and helps protect your company if legal issues arise in the procurement process.

 9. Refusing Technology